How Long Does IT Take To Get A PhD IN Nursing?

 Doctor of Nursing Science

-It takes between four to six years to complete a Doctor of Nursing Science program.
+It takes approximately five years to complete a Doctor of Nursing Science program.
 This program is designed to teach nurses the skills needed to conduct investigative research.
 Nurses also develop leadership and clinical skills.
-Many programs focus on healthcare economics, data analysis, informatics and health outcome measurements.
+Many programs focus on healthcare policy, data analysis, ethics and health outcome measurements.